sidxparab/Subdomain-Enumeration-Guide/README.md

 I'm too a beginner in this field and have tried my best to explain the right concepts.
 If you think any of the content is wrongly explained, I am always open listen to you.

-This guide may help you build your own reconnaissance methodology.
-I believe each one should have their own methodology and keep trying out new things and conclude which fits best for them.
+This guide may help you build your own recon methodology.
+I believe each one should have their own methodology and keep trying out new things and find out which fits best for them.

 I would like to thank [six2dez](https://twitter.com/Six2dez1) for helping me in creating this guide.